smartbch/docs/mainnet.md

 ## Docker

 You can also run your smartBCH node using Docker.
-First, clone smartBCH and build Docker image for mainnet:
+First, clone smartBCH and build Docker image for mainnet (or [pull prebuilt images from DockerHub](https://hub.docker.com/r/smartbch/smartbchd/tags)):

 ```bash
 git clone https://github.com/smartbch/smartbch.git